BurtonL3/webPrices/README.md

 # webPrices
 webPrices: Tools to scrape prices with rvest and the tidyverse

-webPrices is a set of tools for harvesting pricing from big box stores (e.g. Home Depot) and Amazon online.
+webPrices is a set of tools for harvesting pricing from online.
 It has two main goals:

  1. Effectively extract price information and other relevant product details from web stores;
  2. Do so in a tidy format.

 -   Install it from github